Published 22 July 2020 ● Last Updated on 20 January 2022

 For the lovers of all things Nature

-If you are the type of traveler who prefers quiet fields of daffodils over bustling cityscapes, then you’re in luck!
-Ideally the best way to truly marvel at the grand play of Nature is to check into Google Earth and you can have your fix of stunning natural surroundings anytime you want.
+If you are the type of traveler who enjoys quiet fields of daffodils or cityscapes from a distance, then you’re in luck!
+Ideally the best way to truly marvel at the grand play of Nature and Man is to check into Google Earth and you can have your fix of stunning natural surroundings and streetscapes anytime you want.
 Just choose your destination and let Google work its magic.
-The detailing on Google Earth excites the voyeur in you, so I must admit that out of all the websites, I find this is the most addictive!
+The detailing on Google Earth excites the voyeur in you, so I must admit that out of all the options available, I find this the most addictive!

 Volcanoes around the world